RiftValleySoftware/baobab-test-harness/README.md

 Any resource can have a single token applied as a read permission, and a single token applied as a write permission.
 When a user accesses a resource, the tokens "owned" by that user (including the user's own resource ID) are checked against the resource read and/or write tokens.
 If they do not match, the resource is either "read-only," or "invisible" to the user.

+Tokens work by "obscurity."
+If a user doeas not have a token, then they should not ever even know the token exists (although tokens, being sequential IDs, can be guessed).

+When a Manager creates a new user, that user's ID becomes another token, and is added to the Manager's "pool."

 It is possible for users to have read rights to resources, but not write/modification rights.
 If a user has write/modification permission, they also have read permission for that resource.

 Tokens are super-simple.
 They have no accompanying metadata (like names).
 The SDKs and client applications should be responsible for applying organizational characteristics to security tokens, and for providing a cognitive model of the token system to users and administrators.